China premier: economy to maintain steady growth but faces difficulties

-BEIJING China's economy will maintain steady and improving momentum in the second half of this year, but it still faces many difficulties, state radio quoted Premier Li Keqiang as saying on Friday.
+BEIJING (Reuters) - China's economy will maintain steady and improving momentum in the second half of this year, but it still faces many difficulties, state radio quoted Premier Li Keqiang as saying on Friday.

 China's economic achievement in the first half was "hard won", Li told a meeting.